What are the Symptoms of Ureaplasma in Females?

 3. Chorioamnionitis (infection in the uterus): This infection can happen during pregnancy, especially if water breaks too early.

 4. Pregnancy loss: Some studies have found a high number of Ureaplasma bacteria in the placenta of people who experienced miscarriage or stillbirth.
-One study found Ureaplasma in the placentas of 66.3% of people who had a pregnancy loss.
+Some studies have reported higher detection rates of Ureaplasma species in placental tissue following pregnancy loss, but findings are inconsistent and do not establish a direct causal relationship.

 Can Ureaplasma Affect Newborns?